PrimeDAO/prime-pool/README.md

 `npm run build-dev-mainnet`

-## Build for debugging
+## Debug

-Each of the following will serve up a site that will support Hot Module Reload (HMR).
-Use your favorate debugger to launch the app at http://localhost:3300.
+Each of the following commands will serve up a site that will support Hot Module Reload (HMR).
+You can then use your favorate debugger to launch the app at http://localhost:3300.

 ### Build and serve, running against kovan
 To run: `npm run serve-dev`